 A dental extraction is the removal of a tooth, generally because the tooth has significant decay or damage and cannot be saved.
 An extraction may also be recommended to make space in the mouth before receiving orthodontic treatment.
-If you had a tooth extraction due to decay or extensive damage, dental implants are the most common replacement options.
+If you had a tooth extraction due to decay or extensive damage, dental implants are the most common replacement option.
 Please see our Dental Implants page for more information.

 Extractions Post-Op Care